sacooper/Faction/API.md

     - "faction" contains the text of the faction
     - "fact" will be set to "true" (lowercase) if faction is true, faction will be considered false otherwise
 - Success: 201 Created
-    - Body contains {faction_id}, uniquely generated ID to identify faction by
+    - Body contains {factionId}, uniquely generated ID to identify faction by
 - Error: 400 Bad Request
     - Body contains string of error
     - Errors include something not being present